NBISweden/workshop-reproducible-research/docs/docker.md

 So, this is what we need to do:

-0. Create the file `Dockerfile_conda`.
+1. Create the file `Dockerfile_conda`.
-1. Set `FROM` to the image we just built.
+2. Set `FROM` to the image we just built.
-2. Install the required packages with Conda.
+3. Install the required packages with Conda.
 We could do this by adding `environment.yml` from the Conda tutorial, but here we do it directly as `RUN` commands.
 We need the add the conda-forge and bioconda channels with `conda config --add channels channel_name` and install `fastqc=0.11` and `sra-tools=2.8` with `conda install`.
 There is little point in defining and activating a Conda environment since the container is self-contained, but do so if you want.
-3. Add `run_qc.sh` to the image by using the `COPY` instruction.
+4. Add `run_qc.sh` to the image by using the `COPY` instruction.
 The syntax is `COPY source target`, so in our case simply `COPY run_qc.sh .` to copy to the home directory in the image.
-4. Set the default command for the image to `bash run_qc.sh`, which will execute the shell script.
+5. Set the default command for the image to `bash run_qc.sh`, which will execute the shell script.
-5. Build the image and tag it `my_docker_conda`.
+6. Build the image and tag it `my_docker_conda`.
 Verify with `docker image ls`.

+!!! note "Quick recap"
+    In this section we've learnt:

+    * How the keywords `FROM`, `LABEL`, `MAINTAINER`, `RUN`, `ENV`, `SHELL`, `WORKDIR`, and `CMD` can be used when writing a Dockerfile.
+    * The importance of letting each layer in the Dockerfile be a "logical unit".
+    * How to use `docker build` to contruct and tag an image from a Dockerfile.

 ## Managing containers
 When you start a container with `docker run` it is given an unique id that you can use for interacting with the container.
 Let's try to run the image we just created: